-From 13 January 2018 it will be illegal for businesses to charge any fees for credit or debit card payments.
+On 13 January 2018 it became illegal for businesses to charge any fees for credit or debit card payments.

-As this law is an EU directive, all companies across the EU will also be banned from charging customers these extra fees.
+As this law is an EU directive, all companies across the EU are also banned from charging customers these extra fees.

-The law will also apply to government services, including HMRC and the DVLA.
+The law also applies to government services, including HMRC and the DVLA.

 Any business caught charging customers for card payments after the deadline will be ordered to repay the fees and could face a hefty fine.